sgolovine/www-2021/README.md

 ## Finding and Removing Unused Packages

 This project uses [depcheck](https://www.npmjs.com/package/depcheck) to check for unused dependencies.
-Run `yarn depcheck` to look for any unused dependencies.
-Depcheck will throw false positives for packages that aren't directly used in your code.
-Make sure packages are unused before removing them.
+Run `npx depcheck` to check for unused dependencies.

 ## Updating the DOC resume.